HexarchGit/se_project_aroundtheus/README.md

 ## Plan on improving the project

-- Make functional buttons, allowing to change avatar photo and add or like photo that you really like.
-- Add function to removing photo.
-- Allow to edit added photo, changing their names or adding short description.
+- Make able to edit photos, not just add new and remove old.
 - Make some database for storing site data after changing.

 [Link to GitHub Pages](https://HexarchGit.github.io/se_project_aroundtheus)